lhirata/blog/_posts/2020-04-17-baby-boule-recipe.md

 - [Kitchen scale](https://thewirecutter.com/reviews/best-kitchen-scale/),for measuring ingredients
 - [Instant read thermometer](https://thewirecutter.com/reviews/the-best-instant-read-thermometer/),for checking water and dough temperatures

-Note: The Wirecutter is not sponsoring me, but they might as well should be with how often I refer people to them!
+Note: The Wirecutter is not sponsoring me, but they moght as well with how often I refer people to them!

 ## Ingredients